7 Best VR Companies for Behavioral Health and Phobia Treatment in 2026

 4. Amelia Virtual Care (formerly Psious)

 Amelia Virtual Care (formerly Psious) provides a clinical VR therapy platform for psychologists and psychiatrists, with over 50 validated virtual environments for exposure therapy covering phobias, anxiety disorders, PTSD, and eating disorders.
 Their platform is used by over 2,000 therapists across Europe and Latin America, offering the broadest library of therapeutic VR environments available to clinicians through a subscription model.
+Note: Amelia Virtual Care merged with XRHealth in January 2024 and now operates under the XRHealth brand.

 Website: https://ameliavirtualcare.com